Share:

 - This stage is intracellular - glycolysis (production of pyruvate) occurs in the cytosol, and the beginning of production of Acetyl CoA (the Link Reaction) occurs in the mitochondria.

-- There are many pathways in stage two (e.g. pyruvate being converted strategic to Acetyl CoA or being converted to lactate and then Acetyl CoA), with not all of them occurring in all tissues.
+- There are many pathways in stage two (e.g. pyruvate being converted to acetyl CoA, or being converted to lactate and then back to pyruvate before forming acetyl CoA), with not all of them occurring in all tissues.

 - It is still a catabolic process, with the wider range of building block materials being simplified to less complex molecules like Acetyl CoA.

-- This process is oxidative, meaning that it requires co-enzymes to be reduced (this means it needs NAD⁺ and FAD).
+- This process is oxidative, meaning that it requires co-enzymes to be reduced (this means it needs NAD⁺).

 - It produces some energy (in the form of ATP with a net of 2; 4 molecules produced with 2 used).